sadick-yakubu/digisolve/README.md

 # digisolve
-This website is created for an imaginary digital company company called digisolve.
+This website is created for an imaginary digital company called digisolve.